 "Child-headed household" means a household where the main caregiver of the said household is younger than 18 years of age.
-Child-headed household means a household headed by a child as defined in section 28(3) of the Constitution, i.e. a household in which (1) the parents of the household has died or is terminally ill, (2) a minor has assumed the role of care giver in respect of another minor in the household, (3) such minors reside permanently on the property, and (4) the situation pertaining to the household has been verified by a social worker.
+Child-headed household means a household headed by a child as defined in section 28(3) of the Constitution, i.e. a household in which:

+- (1) the parents of the household has died or is terminally ill, - (2) a minor has assumed the role of care giver in respect of another minor in the household, - (3) such minors reside permanently on the property, and - (4) the situation pertaining to the household has been verified by a social worker.

-"Council" means the Council of the Buffalo City Municipality;
+"Council" means the Council of the Buffalo City Metropolitan Municipality;

-"data-collector" means a person designated as a data- collector in Section 36; "data collector" means a person designated as a data collector in terms of Section 36 "date of valuation" means the date determined by a municipality in terms of section 31(1); "date of valuation" means the date as determined by a municipality in terms of Section 31(1); "district management area" means a part of a district municipality which in terms of section 6 of the Municipal Structures Act has no local municipality and is governed by that municipality alone; "district municipality" means a municipality that has municipal executive and legislative authority in an are that at includes more than one municipality, and which is described in section 155(1) of the Constitution as a category C municipality; "district municipality" means a municipality that has municipal executive and legislative authority in an area that includes more than one municipality, and which is "dominant use" in relation to a property means where a particular use is the largest proportion as compared to other uses on that property; "due date" means the date specified as such on a municipal account dispatched from the offices of the responsible officer for any rates payable and which is the last day allowed for the payment of such rates; "early childhood development centre" means Early Childhood Development Centers (ECDC's) functioning under the auspices of the National and/or Provincial Department of Education;
+"Data-Collector" means a person designated as a data-collector in Section 36;

+"Date of Valuation" means the date determined by a municipality in terms of Section 31(1);

+"District Management Area" means a part of a district municipality which in terms of section 6 of the Municipal Structures Act has no local municipality and is governed by that municipality alone;

+"District Municipality" means a municipality that has municipal executive and legislative authority in an area that includes more than one municipality, as described in section 155(1) of the Constitution as a category C municipality;

+"Dominant Use" in relation to a property means where a particular use is the largest proportion as compared to other uses on that property;

+"Due Date" means the date specified as such on a municipal account dispatched from the offices of the responsible officer for any rates payable and which is the last day allowed for the payment of such rates;

+"Early Childhood Development Centre" means Early Childhood Development Centers (ECDC's) functioning under the auspices of the National and/or Provincial Department of Education;